A Unique Name for a Unique University

-Not much has changed in the nearly 150 years since.
+Not much has changed in the last 150 years.
 We’re still closely aligned with—and committed to meeting—industry and societal needs by preparing graduates who can contribute, adapt and lead in a constantly changing world.

 What makes Mines special?